ryugibo/Docs-UnrealEngine-Angelscript/content/_index.md

 # Unreal Engine Angelscript
 UnrealEngine-Angelscript is a set of engine modifications and a plugin for UE5 that integrates a full-featured scripting language.
-It is actively developed by [Hazelight](http://hazelight.se), creators of [It Takes Two](https://www.ea.com/games/it-takes-two), which was shipped with the majority of its gameplay written in angelscript.
+It is actively developed by [Hazelight](http://hazelight.se), creators of [Split Fiction](https://www.ea.com/games/split-fiction/split-fiction) and [It Takes Two](https://www.ea.com/games/it-takes-two), which were shipped with the majority of their gameplay written in angelscript.
-More recently, [The Talos Principle 2](https://www.thetalosprinciple.com/) was also shipped by [Croteam](http://www.croteam.com/) using UnrealEngine-Angelscript.
+Games from [several other studios](project/resources) have also been released using UnrealEngine-Angelscript.

 The unreal plugin that integrates angelscript is open source, and has received contributions from studios in Stockholm and globally.